 Hannah Viederman is a multi-hyphenate actor, writer, and producer, based between NY and Washington DC.
 She is an Artistic Producer at Arena Stage.

-Hannah is driven by work that wrestles with the paradoxes of contemporary life, that boldly reimagines the classics, and that lives at the nexus of the arts and social impact.
+Hannah is driven by work that reimagines the relationship between actor and audience and that lives at the nexus of the arts and social impact.
 She was an original company member of Drunk Shakespeare in Washington DC, a core company member of the immersive company Eggtooth Productions, and a co-founder of the Brooklyn-based physical theater company WrenchWorks.

-Hannah is the author of the novel SOME BODY, represented by Sophie Cudd at The Book Group, and is currently at work on a one-woman show about seeing dead people.
+Hannah is the author of the novel SOME BODY, represented by Sophie Cudd at The Book Group, and is currently at work on a one-woman show about talking to dead people.

 Hannah received her BA magna cum laude from Macalester College and a certificate in classical acting from LAMDA.
 She has studied classical voice and music theater with Jen Waldman Studio, Andrew Byrne, Samantha Joy Pearlman, Katy Pfaffl, and Nautilus Music Theatre.